m0ru/bak/03_01_hevner.md

   <!-- description={These are defined in  Brooks 1987, 1996 and Rittel, Webber 1984 as problems with unstable requirements, ill-defined environmental contexts, complex interactions among subcomponents of problem and solution, an inherent flexibility to change design processes and artifacts and a critical dependence on human cognitive abilities (e.g. creativity) and social abilities (e.g. teamwork) for effective solutions} -->
 <!-- } -->

-The paper also presents two \textbf{fundamental questions} of design research as "What utility does the new artifact provide?" and "What demonstrates that utility?".
-As all other's from Hevner et al (2004) that are referenced or quoted here, they'll be addressed in the next chapter. <!--TODO more concrete/pinpointed reference -->
+The paper also presents **two fundamental questions** of design research as "What utility does the new artifact provide?" and "What demonstrates that utility?".
+As all others <!-- TODO which "others"--> from Hevner et al (2004) [@TODOcitation] that are referenced or quoted here, they'll be addressed in the next chapter. <!--TODO more concrete/pinpointed reference -->

 ### Design Processes and Artifacts

-March and Smith (1995)\footnote{TODO} list two processes involved in design, \textbf{build/generate} and \textbf{evaluate}, that form a cycle (see [@fig:hevner]).
+March and Smith (1995) [@TODO] <!-- TODO proper citation --> list two processes involved in design, **build/generate** and **evaluate**, that form a cycle (see [@fig:hevner]).
 They differentiate the artifacts produced as:

  * **constructs** that provide the language to define problems and solutions (e.g. programming languages)